 in fun (mingling with them helps to put them in fun (see the "in fun" article on this website).

-is talking.
+In addition, I watch the audience when the emcee or program coordinator is talking.
 This gives me a mental note of the people who are not only

 having fun, but also paying close attention to the person speaking.